 - Hardware independent.
 Miracast requires Miracast support on both sending and receiving devices.
 Chromecast is a hardware-independent solution.
 You only need to run apps on your sending device.
 For the receiving device, you only need an HDMI port.

 Chromecast VS Miracast: Disadvantages of Chromecast

 Of course, Chromecast is far from perfect.
 In the fight between Chromecast VS Miracast, Chromecast has the following top 3 disadvantages.

 - Mediocre performance in Chrome tab casting mode.
 Chrome tab casting mode is still in beta.
-The video quality is limited to 720p and there is no full HD 1080p support yet.
+The video quality is limited to 720p, and there is no full HD 1080p support yet.
 Apparently, Chrome tab casting needs a lot of computing power.
-In some old systems, the performance may be not acceptable.
-Although some cheap Miracast HDMI dongle may give a similar mediocre performance, most of the time, Miracast works flawlessly if the device is certified.
+In some old systems, the performance may not be acceptable.
+Although some cheap Miracast HDMI dongles may give a similar mediocre performance, most of the time, Miracast works flawlessly if the device is certified.

 - Not all WiFi networks work with Chromecast.
 Chromecast requires a wireless network.
 Miracast itself does not require this.
-To make it even worse, some wireless networks (e.g., wireless network in most hotels) do not work with Chromecast at all.
-Some router configuration, e.g., AP (access point) isolation, will make your Chromecast useless.
+To make it even worse, some wireless networks (e.g., wireless networks in most hotels) do not work with Chromecast at all.
+Some router configurations, e.g., AP (access point) isolation, will make your Chromecast useless.

 Chromecast VS Miracast: should I buy Chromecast or Miracast dongle?

 If you mainly watch local (downloaded) movies, and your device supports Miracast, a $60-$80 Miracast dongle is probably the ideal solution for you.